• Skip to primary navigation

 5. Edit Hosts File

-If the Hosts File has been changed, you need to scan your computer for malware using Windows Defender Offline Scan or by using the Antivirus software installed on your computer in Safe Mode.
+After this, scan the computer for malware using Windows Defender Offline Scan and also by using the Antivirus software installed on the computer.

-If your computer is frequently coming up with Server DNS could not be found error, the problem is most likely due to the DNS Servers of your service provider becoming congested in your area.
+If your computer is frequently coming up with Server DNS could not be found error, the problem is most likely due to the DNS Servers of your service provider being congested or busy.

-In such cases, it can be benificial to Switch the DNS Servers on your computer to other free public DNS Service Providers like Google, OpenDNS and Amazon.
+In such cases, it can be beneficial to Switch the DNS Servers on your computer to other free public DNS Service Providers like Google, OpenDNS and Amazon.

 Sam Patwegar